Posted on January 25, 2019

 T-Mobile executives, including outspoken CEO John Legere, stayed the day after announcing a $26 billion telecom mega-merger that needs approval by the Trump administration.

-A stunning recent report by The Washington Post found that top T-Mobile executives not only stayed for three days at Trump’s Washington hotel after the merger announcement, but some have returned to the hotel up to 10 times, totalling at least 38 hotel nights booked.
+The Washington Post reported that found that top T-Mobile executives not only stayed for three days at Trump’s Washington hotel after the merger announcement, but some have returned to the hotel up to 10 times, totalling at least 38 hotel nights booked.
 It’s hard to believe every other hotel in Washington was full.

 As former DOJ Antitrust Division Chief Counsel Gene Kimmelman put it, “I can’t believe this is a coincidence.
 In mergers, companies look for any potential advantage they can find.”